ooaklee/ghatd/docs/getting-started/billing/README.md

 ### Running Migrations

-Create a migration runner to set up indexes:
+Create a migration runner to set up the indexes:

 ```go
 package main